MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ## Validate the cluster ##

 Whenever you add or remove a server from a cluster, you must validate the cluster.
+Cluster validation must pass without errors to be supported by Microsoft.

 ![Validate cluster](media//manage-cluster/validate-cluster.png)